Best Food for Border Terrier

 Border Terrier Nutritional Profile

-Dietary planning for Border Terrier starts with understanding this breed's Small (11-16 lbs) physique and affectionate character.
+Any realistic feeding plan for a Border Terrier has to start with how this breed is actually built (Small (11-16 lbs)) and how it typically behaves (affectionate).
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Border Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Border Terrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Border Terrier